covcom/300CEM/Week_06_Data_persistence/README.md

 * How to define a 'contract' class, as suggested [in the official Android guide](http://developer.android.com/training/basics/data-storage/databases.html), to improve the tutorial?
 * How would you implement 'delete'/'update' on the UI?

+### A demo project on using a pre-existing SQLite database is available in the repository